5 Ways Power BI Can Make Project Management Easier

 • Power BI and AI

-Research shows that 59% of project managers simultaneously handle two to five projects.
-Meanwhile, 11% are running up to ten projects at a time.
-When working with a diverse set of teams and projects, it becomes difficult to monitor the status of all your projects and do justice to them.
+Research shows that 55% of project managers simultaneously handle two to five projects, while 11% handle up to ten.
+When working with a diverse set of teams and projects, ensuring quality and project tracking becomes difficult.

-For this reason, it is essential to choose an effective project management tool that can monitor activity across all projects and keep you on track.
+For this reason, it is essential to choose an effective project management tool that ensures that all activities stay on track.

 Power BI has a host of features that make project management efficient, especially for multiple projects going on at the same time.